Tucked in western New South Wales is the quaint town of Leeton–– the bright lively gem of Australia’s farming country.

 Located in the heart of Australia’s food bowl and the most productive farming region, Leeton has a reputation for agricultural excellence.
 The construction of the Burrinjuck Dam spurred the beginnings of the growing community in 1907, as people reaped the benefits of extremely fertile land.
 The little town then became the birthplace of the Murrumbidgee Irrigation Scheme, as eager farmers settled in to take advantage of the new canals and irrigation systems implemented by the New South Wales government.
 Leeton was eventually named after Charles Alfred Lee, the public minister responsible for the initial construction of the dam.

 Today, Leeton is the rice capital of Australia, with giants like SunRice making it a bustling agricultural hub.
 Known for diverse produce and bountiful harvest, you can find an array of crops, from citrus orchards to corn fields.
-Discover the freshest food in the Outback at the Leeton Farmers Market, or take a tour of the many boutique wineries dotting the countryside.
+Discover the freshest food in the Outback at the Leeton Farmers and Makers Market, or take a tour of the many boutique wineries dotting the countryside.

 Diverse Heritage